ajskateboarder/ajskateboarder.github.io/xpy.md

 ## The takeaways

+This was mostly a fun process to write, but I mostly regret the way I implemented the parser; it's quite broken.

-This was fun to write and all, but if you actually want more stable options, I recommend that you just use JSX with JavaScript and Babel (or a similar tool).
+if you actually want more stable options, I recommend that you just use JSX with JavaScript and Babel (or a similar tool), or [typed_html](https://docs.rs/typed-html/latest/typed_html/) if you are using Rust.